quicwg/base-drafts/draft-ietf-quic-http.md

 # Error Handling {#errors}

-QUIC allows the application to abruptly terminate (reset) individual streams or the entire connection; see Sections 2.4 and 5.3 of {{QUIC-TRANSPORT}}.
-These are referred to as "stream errors" or "connection errors" (see Section 11 of
+When a stream cannot be completed successfully, QUIC allows the application to abruptly terminate (reset) that stream and communicate a reason; see Section 2.4 of {{QUIC-TRANSPORT}}.
+This is referred to as a "stream error."
+Stream errors are distinct from HTTP status codes which indicate error conditions.
+Stream errors indicate that the sender did not transfer the full request or response, while HTTP status codes indicate the result of a request that was successfully received.

+If an entire connection needs to be terminated, QUIC similarly provides mechanisms to communicate a reason; see Section 5.3 of {{QUIC-TRANSPORT}}.
+This is referred to as a "connection error."

-{{QUIC-TRANSPORT}}) and have associated error codes, but do not necessarily indicate a problem with the connection or either implementation.
+Both stream errors and connection errors have associated error codes; see Section 11 of {{QUIC-TRANSPORT}}.
+However, they do not necessarily indicate a problem with the connection or either implementation.
 For example, a stream can be reset if the requested resource is no longer needed.

-An endpoint MAY choose to treat a stream error as a connection error under certain circumstances.
+An endpoint MAY choose to treat a stream error as a connection error under certain circumstances, closing the entire connection in response to a condition on a single stream.
 Implementations need to consider the impact on outstanding requests before making this choice.

 Because new error codes can be defined without negotiation (see {{extensions}}), use of an error code in an unexpected context or receipt of an unknown error